TheAppHub/seaspray/source/_posts/portfolio/kew-project.md

 ## Design Process

 The pool’s standout circular shape showcases the versatility of concrete construction, blending naturally with the flowing garden landscape.
-Finished in a sparkling light blue glass pebble interior, it reflects sunlight beautifully.
+Finished in a sparkling light blue custom designed interior, it reflects sunlight beautifully.
 At the far end, a curved external swimout (2m x 500mm) serves as both an entry point and a tranquil seat facing the lush garden.

 ## Results